Apeetha-Srinivasan/cat_vs_dog_cnn/README.md

 Image Size: 128 × 128
 Batch Size: 32
 Epochs: 6

 🔍 Prediction
 After training, the model was tested on a new image that was not used during training.

 The model provides:
 Predicted class
 Prediction confidence

 Example:
 Predicted animal: dogs
-Confidence: XX.XX%
+Confidence: 57.94906%

 📊 Model Evaluation
 The model was evaluated using the separate test dataset.

 Test Results